-(Mark One) ☑ ANNUAL REPORT PU RSUANT TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 OR ☐ TRANSITION REPOR o(d) OF THE SECURITIES EXCHAING transition period from tour mmission file number 001-40771 NGE ACT OF 1934 INCOME PROPE e of Registrant as specified in its char Maryland (State or other jurisdiction of incorporation or organization) 47-4427295 (I.R.S. employer identification no.) (.
-401 E. Jackson Street Suite 3300 Tampa, FL Address of principal executive offices) 33602 (Zip code) Registrant's teleph one number, including area code: 81 3-448-1234 Securities registered pursuant to S Section 12(b) of the Act: Title of each class:Trading symbolName of each exchange on which registeredCommon Stock par value \$0.01 per shareGIPRThe Nasdaq Stock Market LLCWarrants to purchase Common StockGIPRWThe Nasdaq Stock Market LLC Indicate by check mark if the registra Indicate by check mark whether the period that the registrant was require d to file such reports) and (2) has been subject to s on 13 or Section 15(d) of the Act.
-Yes $\square$ No E ed by Section 13 or 15(d) of the Securities Execute filing requirements for the past 90 days.
-Thange Act of 1934 during the preceding 12 months (or for such shorter preceding 12 months (or for such she orter period that the registrant was required to sub- mit such files).
-Yes 🗵 No 🗆 ing company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated d filer," "smaller reporting company," and "emerg change Act.: Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, ind pursuant to Section 13(a) of the Excl ot to use the extended transition period for con uplying with any new or revised financial accounting standards provided Sarbanes-Oxley Act (15 U.S.C.
-7262 (b)) by the registered public accounting firm that prepared or issued its audit report. s of its internal control over financial reporting under Section 404(b) of the If securities are registered pursuant to issued financial statements. □ o Section 12(b) of the Act, indicate by check mark whether the financial statements of the registr ant included in the filing reflect the correction of an error to previously Indicate by check mark whether any the relevant recovery period pursuan quired a recovery analysis of incentive-based c ompensation received by any of the registrant's executive officers during Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
-Yes ☐ No ☑

-As of June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$13.1 million (based upon the closing sales price of the common stock on June 30, 2022 of \$6.39).
+1 0 111 10 11 (Mark One) ☑ ANNUAL REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 OR ☐ TRANSITION REPOR OR 15(d) OF THE SECURITIES EXCHAN IGE ACT OF 1934 For the transition period from to Commission file number 001-40771 ON INCOME PROPE of the name of Registrant as specified in its chart Maryland 47-4427295 (State or other jurisdiction of incorporation or organization) (LR.S. employer identification no.) 401 E. Jackson Street Suite 3300 Tampa, FL 33602 (Address of principal executive offices) (Zip code) Registrant's s telephone number, including area code: 813 -448-1234 Securities registered pursuant to Section 12(b) of the Act: of each class: Trading symbol Name of each exchange on which registered par value \$0.01 per share urchase Common Stock GIPR GIPRW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Indicate by check mark if the regis trant is not required to file reports pursuant efined in Rule 405 of the Securities Act.
+Yes \(\simeq \) No \(\subseteq \) to Section 13 or Section 15(d) of the Act.
+Yes \(\subseteq \) No \(\subseteq \) It to be filed by Section 13 or 15(d) of the Securities Excl period that the registrant was requi Indicate by check mark whether the red to file such reports) and (2) has been su e registrant has submitted electronically ev abject to such filing requirements for the past 90 days. ery Interactive Data File required to be submitted pursua ed to submit such files).
+Yes 🗵 No 🗆 ng company, or an emerging growth company.
+See the definitions of d "emerging growth company" in Rule 12b-2 of the Excl Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company pursuant to Section 13(a) of the Ex change Act. □ • plying with any new or revised financial accounting standards provided tion to its management's assessment of the effectiveness firm that prepared or issued its audit report. \square s of its internal control over financial reporting under Section 404(b) of the issued financial statements. ant included in the filing reflect the correction of an error to previously Indicate by check mark whether an the relevant recovery period pursua ts that required a recovery analysis of incentive-based co empensation received by any of the registrant's executive officers during 1 1 in Rule 12b-2 of the Exchange Act).
+Yes \square No \square was approximately \$13.1 million (ess day of the registrant's most recently co based upon the closing sales price of the co s of Common Stock, par value \$0.01 per sl ommon stock on June 30, 2022 of \$6.39). e of the registrant's common stock held by non-affiliates of the registrant